M. C. Levee

-Michael Charles Levee (January 18, 1891 – May 24, 1972) was an American film executive.
+Michael Charles Levee (aka M. C. Levee) (January 18, 1891 – May 24, 1972) was an American film executive, film producer and founder of the M. C. Levee Agency in Hollywood.

 Beginning his career as a prop man, Levee worked his way up to an executive at several different film studios, including First National Pictures, United Artists Studios, and Paramount Pictures.

 Levee was one of the original 36 founding members of the Academy of Motion Picture Arts and Sciences (AMPAS) and served as its third president from 1931 to 1932.

-Levee was also one of Hollywood's top agents until his retirement in 1956, working with such stars as Mary Pickford and Joan Crawford.
+He was also one of Hollywood's top talent agents until his retirement in 1956, working with such stars as Mary Pickford and Joan Crawford.

 Personal life

 Levee was one of six children growing up in Chicago.
 He had four brothers named Louis, George, Eddie and Sidney and a sister named Rose Levee.
-He was married to Rose "Mimi" Hirschkowitz on November 11, 1914, and they had two sons.
-The elder, Michael Levee Jr., served as Vice-President of Radnite-Mattel Productions.
+Levee was married to Rose "Mimi" Hirschkowitz on November 11, 1914, and they had two sons.
+The elder, Michael Levee Jr. (1921-1988), was a talent agent and film producer who served as Vice-President of Radnite-Mattel Productions and worked at the M. C. Levee Agency and at the film division of Mattel Toys.
+Michael Levee Jr. was married to the artist Barbara Poe Levee..
 His younger son, John Levee, was a painter who lived in Paris.
 M. C. Levee's second marriage was to Trudy Levee in 1958.

 He died at the age of 81 from cancer in Palm Springs, California.